mnbroatch/react-dialogue-tree/README.md

 The user will see the `text` "hello world", and that's the end of the dialogue.

-There must be a dialogue node at path `root`; this is where the dialogue starts.

-`text` supports basic markdown syntax.

-##### then
+If you want the dialogue to start on a node other than "root", use the "startAt" string prop to specify another root-level dialogue node.

+    const myDialogue = {
+      "myStartingNode": {
+        "text": "hello world"
+      }
+    }

+    // ...

+    <DialogueTree
+      dialogue={myDialogue}
+      startAt={'myStartingNode'}
+    />

+#### Moving from node to the next: `then`

 Here is another dialogue.
-Notice that the word "hello" uses markdown to display in bold.

     {
       "root": {
-        "text": "**hello**",
+        "text": "hello",
         "then": {
           "text": "world"
         }
       }
     }

-Notice that the root dialogue node has a `then` property, with a value that is itself a dialogue node.
+The root dialogue node has a `then` property, with a value that is itself a dialogue node.

 Because there is a `then` but no `choices` property (more below), a single choice with the default text, "Continue", will be created.

-The user will see **"hello"**, with the default choice.
-That choice leads to the text "world" and the end of the dialogue.
+The user will see "hello", with the default choice.
+Choosing that choice moves to the next node with text "world" at the end of the dialogue.

 This is an equivalent way to write the above: